Mathura11/GroundlabsTest/README.md

  Java version - 1.8
  IDE used - Eclipse Neon.1a
  selenium webdriver
- For running the testcase,right click on TESTNG.xml file .select Run As-->TestNG suite.
+ You can import the project as it is in eclipse workspace For running the testcase,right click on TESTNG.xml file .select Run As-->TestNG suite.
  After successful completion of test extent report can be viewed in the below mentioned path.